Colgate Field, West Orange, NJ, USA | September 5–7, 1924

 It was the last time the men’s championships were decided in September, though in 1930 they were held in late August.

-The competition took place at Colgate Field in West Orange, New Jersey.
+The meet took place at Colgate Field in West Orange, New Jersey.
 Despite being hosted in the hometown of Thomas Alva Edison, the performances failed to truly electrify.
+Many of the Paris Olympic champions, such as Harold Osborn and Bud Houser just skipped the championships.

 The world's fastest man, Charley Paddock, demonstrated he had recovered from his slight setbacks in Paris.
 He equaled world records in the sprint events on the fast track at Colgate Field: covering 100 yards in 9.6 seconds (equivalent to 10.5 seconds for 100 meters) and 220 yards on a straight track in 20.8 seconds (equivalent to 21.2 seconds for a full curve 200-meter)